Uresia: Grave of Heaven

 Uresia: Grave of Heaven is an anime-inspired fantasy world for role-playing games written by S. John Ross.
 Originally published for the Big Eyes, Small Mouth role-playing game, the most recent edition published in 2012 is systemless.
 Like the previous edition, it includes maps drawn by the author.
 Uresia was originally published by Guardians of Order.

-Uresia is a world in which all the gods destroyed themselves in a heavenly war which sent the godly realms crashing towards earth, destroying the continents and killing most of the population.
+Uresia is a world in which all the gods destroyed themselves in a heavenly war that sent the godly realms crashing towards Earth, destroying the continents and killing most of the population.
 Now, centuries later, new civilizations have arisen on the spray of islands left behind, influenced by the nature of the dead gods.

 Obvious influences include the Slayers and Record of Lodoss War anime series, and other fantasy works including the Zork computer games, the gamebooks of Joe Dever, and the Discworld novels.
 The world's apocalyptic origins are, according to the author, inspired by the opening scene of Project A-Ko.